pingcap/docs-cn/system-variables.md

 - Use a bigger value in OLAP scenarios, and a smaller value in OLTP scenarios.
 - For OLAP scenarios, the maximum value cannot exceed the number of CPU cores of all the TiKV nodes.

+### tidb_dml_batch_size

+- Scope: SESSION
+- Default value: 0
+- Example value: 20000
+- When this value is greater than `0`, TiDB will batch commit statements such as `INSERT` or `LOAD DATA` into smaller transactions.
+This reduces memory usage and helps ensure that the `txn-total-size-limit` is not reached by bulk modifications.
+- Only the value `0` provides ACID compliance.
+Setting this to any other value will break the atomicity and isolation guarantees of TiDB.

 ### tidb_enable_cascades_planner

 - Scope: SESSION | GLOBAL